Front Office Roster

 President and CEO, Atlanta Braves

-Under Schiller’s direction, the Braves have introĀduced many technical developments including digĀital ticketing, variable and dynamic pricing, and a Customer Relationship Management system that has enhanced customer service and data management for both corporate partners and ticket holders.
+Under Schillerā€™s direction, the Braves have introduced many technical developments including digital ticketing, variable and dynamic pricing, and a Customer Relationship Management system that has enhanced customer service and data management for both corporate partners and ticket holders.
 During his tenure, the organization has also placed a focus on expanding fan outreach by creating engaging content on all social media platforms.
-All marketing outreach and brand campaigns also remain under Schiller’s direction, including the successful ā€œWelcome Homeā€ campaign in 2017 for the team’s inaugural season at Truist Park and the current ā€œChop Onā€ campaign.

-Additionally, Schiller oversees all broadcasting relationships, which include Braves television partner FOX Sports South and FOX Sports Southeast, as well as the team’s radio partner, Dickey Broadcasting, and the Braves Radio Network of affiliates across the Southeast.
 Schiller joined the Braves in November 2003 as senior vice president of sales and marketing and was promoted to executive vice president of sales and marketing in August 2007.
 He came to the Braves after serving as vice president of sales and marketing for the Atlanta Thrashers hockey team since 1998.
-In that position, he led the development of the Thrashers as an expansion franchise in the National Hockey League, which included the management of all business operĀations and marketing.
+In that position, he led the development of the Thrashers as an expansion franchise in the National Hockey League, which included the management of all business operations and marketing.

 Before joining the Thrashers, Schiller served as vice president of business development for the New York Yankees from 1996 to 1997.
-While there, he was responsible for all revenue-producing and relatĀed functions, including sponsorship sales, marketing, ticket and suite sales, publications, concessions and merchandising, fan services and licensing.
+While there, he was responsible for all revenue-producing and related functions, including sponsorship sales, marketing, ticket and suite sales, publications, concessions and merchandising, fan services and licensing.
 He was instrumental in putting together one of the largest sponsorship deals in sports between the Yankees and Adidas.

 Schiller earned a degree in engineering from Vanderbilt University.
-He is a board member of the Metro Atlanta Chamber of Commerce, the Atlanta Convention and Visitors Bureau, the Atlanta Sports Council, and the Jack and Jill Late Stage Cancer Foundation, and is serving on the Truist Atlanta Advisory Council.
-Schiller is an alumnus of Leadership Atlanta and supports a number of metro Atlanta chariĀties.
-He also currently serves on various MLB commitĀtees.
-Schiller and his wife, Kristin, live in Atlanta with their two children, Luke and Carson.
+He is on the board of directors of the Metro Atlanta Chamber of Commerce, serves as an executive board member of the Atlanta Convention and Visitors Bureau, and is a board member of the Atlanta Sports Council, the Cobb Chamber of Commerce, and the Jack and Jill Late Stage Cancer Foundation.
+He also serves on the Truist Atlanta Advisory Council and a number of MLB committees.